 “Maundy” isn’t a word we use in the English language so it’s foreign to many, especially in its use when talking about Holy Week.
 It’s a shortened version of the Latin word “mandatum” which means “commandment.”
 The night before Jesus died, he dined on a Passover meal with his disciples in the Upper Room.
 During this time, he foretold that one of them would betray him.
 He broke bread and shared a cup of wine with them, asking them to also do this in remembrance of Him, as he would die soon.
 He commanded to the disciples to love others as He had loved them.
 At Midway, we commemorate this time of the Last Supper with self-led reflection.
 You may come anytime during the hour that you like.
 You’ll be given a bulletin which will guide you through silent prayers of reflection and repentance.
 When you’re ready, you may come to the altar and receive Holy Communion from one of our clergy.
 Stay and pray at the altar as long as you like, or linger in your pew as you contemplate how you can show love to others.

-The most joyous holiday in the church, Easter is a time of joy and renewal.
-Followers of Jesus saw their darkest days – days of despair, grief, and unrelenting agony – replaced by the miracle of hope and eternal life for all who truly believe that He suffered and died to forgive our sins then rose from the dead and ascended into Heaven to remain with his Heavenly Father forever.
-Remembering the women who went to Jesus’ tomb early that morning and found it empty, with the heavy stone rolled away, Midway offers a beautiful sunrise worship service in our historic chapel.
+The most joyous holiday in the church, Easter is a time of joy and renewal!
+Followers of Jesus saw their darkest days – days of despair, grief, and unrelenting agony – replaced by the miracle of hope and eternal life for all who truly believe that He suffered and died on the cross to forgive our sins then rose from the dead and ascended into Heaven to remain with his Heavenly Father forever.
+Remembering the women who went to Jesus’ tomb early that morning and found it empty, with the heavy stone rolled away, Midway offers a beautiful sunrise worship service in our historic chapel at 7:00 AM.
 As you arrive you’re given a candle, which allows us to proceed in the darkness that spills over from Good Friday.
 Birds outside the chapel loudly proclaim the daybreak – much as it must have been that morning more than 2,000 years ago – and when the weather is good, sunlight streams through the east-facing stained-glass windows just as the service concludes, a joyous experience that leaves the heart overflowing and assured of God’s presence and unending love for each of us as His children.